keboola/ex-facebook-graph-api/README.md

 - `fields`: fields parameter of the graph api nested-query
 - `ids`: comma separated list of ids(typically page-ids) that will be prepended with path.
 It is also a parameter of graph api.
 - `limit` - size of one page(response).
 Default is 25, maximum 100.
 Useful when fb api returns error that the request is "too big" - in such case use smaller limit.
 This parameter also affects the total number of request made to fb api.
 - `since` - relates to the *created_time* of **path** parameter i.e., if path is "posts" then it takes all posts with *created_time* since the specified date in **since** parameter.
 If path is empty then it does not have any effect.
-Can be specified relatively, e.g. %%days:-10%%.
+Can be specified relatively, e.g. 10 days ago.
 - `until` - same as since above but specifies date until data with *created_time* date.

  The most important parameter is `fields` - tells what is going to extract. so here are few hints:
  - you can specify additional params of a node with dot e.g to specify since and limit params of posts: `posts.limit(100).since(2016-12-24){message,likes,comments{comments}}`
- - you can also specify date range using `since` or/and `until` that accepts unix timestamp values(in seconds) or date in format **yyy-mm-dd** or relative values using placeholder **%%days:[number]%%** e.g. all posts posted in last 10 days `posts.since(%%days:-10%%){message,likes,comments}`
+ - you can also specify date range using `since` or/and `until` that accepts unix timestamp values(in seconds) or date in format **yyy-mm-dd** or relative values: e.g. all posts posted in last 10 days `posts.since(10 days ago){message,likes,comments}`
+ - relative date specification is parsed by this cool PHP function [strtotime](http://php.net/manual/en/function.strtotime.php)
- - if an object(e.g comments) does not have nesting specified it will extract all its columns but once the nesting is specified e.g commens{likes} then one has to explicitely specify all its column in the nesting e.g. `comments{from,message,created_time,likes}`
+ - if an object(e.g comments) does not have nesting specified it will extract some of its columns but once the nesting is specified e.g commens{likes} then one has to explicitely specify all its column in the nesting e.g. `comments{from,message,created_time,likes}`
  - for each row id is extracted autmatically and no need to be specified in the query
  - to extract all posts with its comments, subcomments,likes and sublikes the query would look like this:
  ```